EhudKirsh/AutoHotkey-Gaming-Macros/README.md

 <img src='Crusader Tank.jpg' width='80%' height='80%'>

 ---
-Likewise, some games that only allow tap and burst fire have limited ammo or require reloading, so it's best to have a macro that simulates fast Left-Mouse Button (LMB) tapping simply by holding the LMB, as if the game allows for fully-automatic firing.
-The script below acomplishes this:
+Likewise, some games that only allow tap and burst fire have limited ammo or require reloading, so it's best to have a macro that simulates fast LMB clicks simply by holding the LMB.
+The script below accomplishes this:
 ```AHK
 $LButton:: ; Custom handler for the left mouse button
 Loop